-Explore Buddhism in this introductory course on Sunday, November 30 (1-4 pm) at the Nagaloka Buddhist Center in Portland.
+Explore buddhist beliefs and practices in this introductory course at the Nagaloka Buddhist Center in Portland.

 Curious about Buddhism and what it can offer you?
 This course is suitable for those new to Buddhism as well those who have picked up bits over time but wonder how it all fits together.